24 out of 28 people found this review helpfulwrite a review of this game

 read more reviews for this game

 SummaryCor blimey!
-That there bloke really 'as a sense o' 'umour, like!
+That there bloke 'as been around for a while, like!

-Many decisions concerning the graphical part of the game were right.
-They replaced the usual disproportional world maps and accessible locations with a seemless world.
-The world map itself became a location.
-When you go out of town, you know you aren't just a dot on a map: the world lies in front of you, ready to be explored.
-Another right decision was the optional usage of first-person view.
-You want to look up, down, to the sides, to raise your head and watch how the sun rises behind the horizon, to close-up on a particularly interesting person, just to take a break and look around.
-I really don't understand why so many Asian RPGs stubbornly refuse to let you control the camera, resulting in such atrocities as for example the fixed camera in Magna Carta.
+Dragon Quest games have always lacked visual flair, style and tone.
+In this case, the visual design added more immersion to the gameplay.
+For example, they replaced the usual disproportional world maps with a nearly seamless world.
+When you go out of town, you know you aren't just a dot on a map: the world lies at your feet, ready to be explored.
+There is full camera rotation and optional first-person view.
+You want to raise your head and watch how the sun rises behind the horizon, close-up on a particularly interesting person, zoom in on a suspicious drawer.

 You know wot I'm talkin' about, eh, guv?